“The first attempt at an integrative view of the effects of

 to cancer patients faster

-8million leads screened in a day on a cancer cell line or patient tumor
+8million leads screened in a day on a cancer cell line or patient specific model

 4Weeks to test every combination of FDA approved cancer therapies